grame-cncm/faustcourse/session2/Lesson 5.md

 ### Introduction
 In this lesson we are going to see the composition operations that are at the heart of the language.

 Faust is based on the idea of combining audio circuits together to form more complex ones.
-The way these circuits are combined is by using a set of five 'wiring' operations.
-Each of these operations takes two circuits and connects them in a particular way.
+The way these circuits are combined is by using a set of five composition operations.
+Each of these operations takes two circuits and wires them in a particular way.
 These operations define a kind of "arithmetic" on circuits.

 [SLIDE 34: composition operations]